fkm-X3/fkm-X3/README.md

 ## 💻 Featured Projects
 ### Alloy-OS
-a os built from scratch in c/c++ and rust
+A OS from scratch built from scratch in Rust and C/C++

 [Alloy OS](https://github.com/fkm-X3/Alloy-OS)